Mugamoodi: Plot

-Gaurav survives and the gang decides to kill him and his family in the hospital.
-Anand (masked himself as Mugamoodi) saves them by defeating the gang and takes Gaurav's file containing the latest findings of the case, including the fingerprint match, as he wants to avenge Viji's death.
-To Anand's shock, the police findings in the documents are against his martial arts teacher Sifu (a fake martial arts a la kung fu) Chandru.
-Chandru reveals that he is not connected to those cases and reveals that Anguchamy alias Dragon is behind the crimes.
-Chandru and Dragon learnt martial arts in the same school 22 years ago.
+Gaurav survives, but the gang attacks the hospital to kill him and his family.
+Disguised as Mugamoodi, Lee defeats the attackers and takes Gaurav's case file, hoping to avenge Viji.
+The file's fingerprint evidence points to Lee's martial-arts teacher, Sifu (a fake martial arts a la kung fu) Chandru.
+Chandru denies involvement and reveals that Anguchamy, alias Dragon, is responsible.
+The two men trained at the same school 22 years earlier.